 4. Define a WOW moment

 This is the moment that everybody must remember, in which you show the best of the product.
 You’ve already chosen your main message, and this is exactly what you want to drill in.
 In demos that are longer or technically deeper, you might need more than one WOW moment.
 A great WOW moment example is when Steve Jobs unveiled the MacBook Air from a manila envelope…

 5. Make great complementary slides

-Slides are not mandatory, but they can help you to reinforce information that could be easily missed during the demo.
-I recommend using slides before the demo to explaining the demo’s context or after the demo to outline the call to action such as how to order your product, or both – but try to avoid showing slides in the middle of the demo.
+Slides are not mandatory, but they can help you to reinforce the information that could be easily missed during the demo.
+I recommend using slides before the demo to explaining the demo’s context or after the demo to outline the call to action such as how to order your product or both – but try to avoid showing slides in the middle of the demo.
 This is where your product should be the centre of focus.

 If you’re using slides, think of how you’re going to transition between them and the actual product demo segments so you can smooth it out as much as possible.
 Keep your slides simple, with clear text and clean design that doesn’t distract the audience.

 Anticipate problems that’ll likely happen, and take steps to plan around them.
-Do a dry run of the presentation a few times, and write down the most likely failures.
+Do a dry run of your presentation a few times, and write down the most likely failures.
 You might remember when Steven Sinofsky demoed the Microsoft Surface Tablet: The IE app crashed, but he had another tablet just three meters away, ready to continue with his demo.
 He planned well.

 Where possible, have a second device, extra cables, spare demo user accounts, etc. Consider how your demo will flow if your internet connection slows down or if your app hangs at an awkward time, and be ready with a backup or an anecdote to fill the time while things get back on track.